BuildingXwithJS/proposals/README.md

 ## Proposal requirements

-Bear in mind, proposals need to fulfil the following requirements:

-1. Proposal should be doable in 1 or 2 livestreams max (~4h)
+Bear in mind, proposals need to fulfil the following requirement: it should be doable in 1 or 2 livestreams max (~4h).

-2. Proposal should be javascript-related
+## Example proposals

+Here are some example proposals to get you started:

+1. Build an app that does X and Y
+2. Build an app that uses new shiny library Z
+3. Review this bit of new cool tech